AI Trail Analysis

 - snacks

-Sturdy hiking boots with good ankle support are crucial for navigating the rocky terrain.
-Trekking poles can provide stability, especially on the scramble sections.
-Binoculars are highly recommended during the fall hawk migration.
+Sturdy hiking boots with excellent ankle support are essential due to the extremely rocky and uneven terrain.
+Trekking poles can provide stability and reduce strain.
+Binoculars are highly recommended for enjoying the panoramic views and observing raptors during migration season.

 Safety tips⌄